alineberry/alineberry.github.io/_posts/2019-05-28-vae-theory.md

 The VAE models the parameters of $$q$$, $$\{\mu_{\phi}(x), \sigma^2_{\phi}(x)\}$$, with a neural network that outputs a vector of means $$\mu$$ and a vector of variances $$\sigma^2$$ for each data point $$x_i$$.

-Similarly, the distribution $$p_{\theta}(x \lvert z)$$ is modeled as an infinite mixture of factorized distributions, where a neural network outputs parameters of the distribution.
+Similarly, the distribution $$p_{\theta}(x \lvert z)$$ is modeled as an infinite mixture of diagonal distributions, where a neural network outputs parameters of the distribution.
 Depending on the type of data, this distribution is typically chosen to be Gaussian or Bernoulli.
 When working with binary data (like in the next post) the Bernoulli is used:

 $$
 p_{\theta}(x \lvert z) = \mathcal{Bern}(h_{\theta}(z))